cbeiraod/ETROC-DAQ2/README.rst

   * To increase the minor version, use: `bump2version minor`; for example 0.1.3 to 0.2.0
   * To increase the patch version, use: `bump2version patch`; for example 0.1.3 to 0.1.4

 We are using pylint to check the style of python code.
-There is a github workflow which runs automatically on push, but you can also run it on your own with: ´pylint [file]´.
+There is a github workflow which runs automatically on push, but you can also run it on your own with: `pylint [file]`.
 A useful command is `pylint src` which will check the full distribution.

 The build tool is used to package the code for publishing on PyPI.
-Build the release with `python -m build`
+Build the release with: `python -m build`

 The twine tool is used to upload the package to PyPI.
 Once the distribution files are generated with the build tool, then upload them with: `python -m twine upload --repository testpypi dist/*`